flancian/garden/separation.md

 - It seems my partner of [[10 years]] and I are [[separating]].
 I love them and am happy knowing we will remain friends no matter what!
+- We first spoke about separating on [[2022-05-07]], ten days ago today.